mojv/tests-r/README.md

 # Testing API

-Run the laravel development server
+Run the laravel development server:

     php artisan serve

 The api can now be accessed at

     http://localhost:8000/login